CsGabi21/WizzAirExcelVBA/README.md

   You hold that destination which one interested you.

 If you run the macro for all place with three month range, it will be very slow.
 It will about an hour.
-Of course the process will be faster that if you decrease the month range and the destinations rows.
+Of course the process will be faster that if you decrease the month range and destinations rows.